Deliver Awesome UI with the most complete toolboxes for .NET, Web and Mobile development

 Learn how to access the JDBC database of your choice with AWS Glue using DataDirect JDBC drivers.

 AWS Glue is an Extract, Transform, Load (ETL) service available as part of Amazon’s hosted web services.
 Glue is intended to make it easy for users to connect their data in a variety of data stores, edit and clean the data as needed, and load the data into an AWS-provisioned store for a unified view.
 Announced in 2016 and officially launched in Summer 2017, Glue is expected to be a popular tool on the AWS platform because it greatly simplifies the cumbersome process of setting up and maintaining ETL jobs.

 Glue supports accessing data via JDBC, and currently the databases supported through JDBC are Postgres, MySQL, Redshift, and Aurora.
 Of course, JDBC drivers exist for many other databases besides these four.
 If you want to access any other database with JDBC, you can do so using JDBC drivers through Spark connections.
-The data can then be processed in Spark SQL or joined with other data sources, and AWS Glue can fully leverage the data in Spark.
+The data can then be processed in Spark or joined with other data sources, and AWS Glue can fully leverage the data in Spark.

 Using the DataDirect JDBC connectors you can access many other data sources via Spark for use in AWS Glue.
 For example, this AWS blog demonstrates the use of Amazon Quick Insight for BI against data in an AWS Glue catalog.
 Quick Insight supports Amazon data stores and a few other sources like MySQL and Postgres.
 With DataDirect JDBC through Spark, you can open up any JDBC-capable BI tool to the full breadth of databases supported by DataDirect, including MongoDB, Salesforce, Oracle, and many others.

 So, how do you setup a JDBC connection to access data through Spark using a JDBC driver?
 Here is a quick overview of the simple steps to get started.